-People with chronic granulomatous disease have chronic infections of the skin, lungs, lymph nodes, mouth, nose, urinary tract, and intestine.
+People with chronic granulomatous disease have persistent infections of the skin, lungs, lymph nodes, mouth, nose, urinary tract, and intestine.

 Doctors diagnose the disorder based on blood tests.

 Treatment involves drugs to prevent infections and to reduce the number and severity of infections, as well as transfusions and stem cell transplantation.

 (See also Overview of Immunodeficiency Disorders Overview of Immunodeficiency Disorders Immunodeficiency disorders involve malfunction of the immune system, resulting in infections that develop and recur more frequently, are more severe, and last longer than usual.
 Immunodeficiency... read more .)